Germany's Buch picked for top ECB supervision role

 FRANKFURT, Sept 13 (Reuters) - Germany's Claudia Buch was picked on Wednesday to head the European Central Bank's supervisory arm, overseeing a 26 trillion euro banking sector that must now adjust to a new era of high inflation and rising interest rates.

-Beating Spain's Margarita Delgado in what was seen as a close contest, Buch will head the Single Supervisory Mechanism, covering more than a hundred of the euro zone's top lenders as they try to transform business models to cope with low economic growth, high inflation and a growing drag from climate change.
+Beating Spain's Margarita Delgado in what was seen as a close contest, Buch will head the Single Supervisory Mechanism, covering more than a hundred of the euro zone's biggest lenders.

-"The Governing Council of the European Central Bank today nominated Claudia Buch for the non-renewable five-year position of Chair of the Supervisory Board, following consultation with the Supervisory Board," the ECB said after its 26-member Governing Council picked Buch in a secret ballot.

-A PhD economist and the Bundesbank's vice president since 2014, Buch is a relative newcomer to banking supervision, having been picked to represent Germany on the ECB's Supervisory Board only in March.
+A doctor of economics and the Bundesbank's vice president since 2014, Buch is a relative newcomer to banking supervision, having been picked to represent Germany on the ECB's Supervisory Board only in March.

-This relative inexperience is why members of the European Parliament argued after a closed-door hearing that Delgado might be a more appropriate candidate.
+This relative inexperience is why some members of the European Parliament argued after a closed-door hearing that Delgado was a more appropriate candidate.

-Lawmakers and experts nevertheless agreed that Buch's experience in academia, central banking, financial stability and management gave her a solid claim for the job.
+Othersmaintained that Buch's experience in academia, central banking, financial stability and management gave her a solid claim to the job.

+“There is little doubt that Claudia Buch is a highly qualified candidate with the right skillset to lead the Single Supervisory Mechanism," German Conservative lawmaker Markus Ferber said.

+"Given that the European Parliament has to confirm this choice, it is somewhat surprising that the ECB opted not to follow the ECON Committee’s recommendation.
+This makes the process more complicated than it needs to be.”

 Buch's main task in her new role will be to refine rather than revolutionise banking supervision, with greater focus on the individual characteristics of banks, rather than blanket rules, experts say.

-Profitability is now at respectable levels after more than a decade of weak earnings, and the $1 trillion pile of soured debt that sat on lenders' books after the euro zone debt crisis that peaked in 2012 is mostly gone.
+Profitability is now at respectable levels after more than a decade of weak earnings, and the $1 trillion pile of soured debt that sat on lenders' books after the euro zone debt crisis is mostly gone.

 The sector was largely unaffected by a bout of banking turbulence earlier this year that brought down Credit Suisse and a host of mid-sized U.S. lenders.